plotly/choreographer/README.md

 my_browser = choreo.Browser() # blocking until open
 ```

-However,
-you are responsible for calling `browser.pipe.read_jsons(blocking=True|False)` when necessary
+However, you must call `browser.pipe.read_jsons(blocking=True|False)` manually,
 and organizing the results.

-`browser.run_output_thread()` will start a second thread that constantly prints all responses from the browser,
+`browser.run_output_thread()` starts another thread constantly printing
-but it can't be used with `asyncio` and won't play nice with any other read.
+messages received from the browser but it can't be used with `asyncio`
+nor will it play nice with any other read.

-In other words,
-unles you're really, really sure you know what you're doing,
+In other words, unless you're really, really sure you know what you're doing,
 use `asyncio`.

 ## Low-Level Use

-We provide a `Browser` and `Tab` interface,
+We provide a `Browser` and `Tab` interface, but there are lower-level `Target`
-but there is also a lower-level `Target` and `Session` interface that one can use if needed.
+and `Session` interfaces if needed.
-We will document these as the API stabilizes.

 [devtools-ref]: https://chromedevtools.github.io/devtools-protocol/
 [kaleido]: https://pypi.org/project/kaleido/